jeff3754/HexColorToColorName/README.md

 Please make sure to update tests as appropriate.

 ## Donate
 Like my work?
-Buy me [Ko-Fi](https://ko-fi.com/jefferinjoseph)! ☕❤️
+Buy me a [Ko-Fi](https://ko-fi.com/jefferinjoseph)! ☕❤️